 "Baldy" saw his chance and came forth with a very practical suggestion.

-"Boys, if you'll swing the vote for "Gamecocks", I'll see that your colors win,
+"Boys, if you'll swing the vote for "Gamecocks", I'll see that your colors win."

-That was all that happened, No opposition was offered either nomination, and the vote was unanimous for both of them.
+That was all that happened.
+No opposition was offered either nomination, and the vote history department.